Dimitris-Tzilopoylos/easy-auth-module/README.md

 ### Custom Email Templates (Recommended)

-For the `forgotPassword` and `verification` features, you can customize the email templates (providing their path in the config) to include user data along with a property `forgotPassword` or `verification`, which is an object containing the URL with the token.
-Ensure that your email template is .ejs.
+For the `forgotPassword` and `verification` features, you can customize the email templates (providing their path in the config).Below you can see example payloads enhanced with `forgotPassword` as well as `verification` properties.
+Ensure that your email templates are .ejs files.

 ```javascript
 // Example of template data for forgotPassword feature: